voucherifyio/voucherify-android-sdk/README.md

 VoucherCheckoutView voucherCheckout = (VoucherCheckoutView) findViewById(R.id.voucher_checkout);
 ```

 You will also likely want to get validation results.
-You can achieve that by adding OnValiadtedListener:
+You can achieve that by adding OnValidatedListener:

 ```
 voucherCheckout.setOnValidatedListener(new OnValidatedListener() {